Cellular-automaton decoders for topological quantum memories: Results

 where the distance is measured in the vector 2-norm $\norm{\vec{u}}_2^2=\vec{u}\cdot \vec{u}$.
 This would suggest a relaxation time of the $\phi$-automaton of the order of $L^2$, which can be understood as diffusive spreading of information.
 In the following section we will argue that the relevant contribution of the field converges in a time much faster for our decoders, because we are only interested in information propagating on distance scales of the order $\log(L)$, the maximal error cluster size.

 \textbf{Self interaction.} The $\phi$-automaton carries information about distant anyons through local update rules.
-As has already been hinted at in the previous section, information takes time to propagate through the field, and the most relevant manifestation is in the pernicious phenomenon of self interaction.
-Consider two close-by anyons $A$ and $B$, as in Fig.~\ref{Fig_Flickering}.
+As has already been hinted at in the previous section, information takes time to propagate through the field, and the most relevant manifestation is in the pernicious phenomenon that we refer to as \emph{self interaction}.
+The field around an anyon is generated both by distant, potential partner anyons, but also by itself.
+This is a feature shared by all field theories.
+We can understand this self interaction by considering two close-by anyons $A$ and $B$, as in Fig.~\ref{Fig_Flickering}.
 Our story begins with anyon $A$ moving in the direction of largest local field gradient, towards anyons $B$.
 After anyon $A$ has moved, it leaves behind its own field, which will typically be a local maximum of the $\phi$-automaton.
 In order for anyon $A$ at the end of the following sequence to again move in the direction of anyon $B$, the field gradient generated by anyon $B$ has to be larger than the residual self field gradient around the cell of anyon $A$.
 We call this phenomenon self interaction, and next derive conditions on the field velocity to prevent this from occurring.

 Suppose anyon $A$ starts at the origin and anyon $B$ is at cell $\vec{y}$.
 Assuming the initial configuration is at equilibrium, $\phi_{0}(\vec{x})=\varphi(\vec{x})+\varphi(\vec{x}-\vec{y})$.
 After anyon $A$ moves, the field begins to relax towards $\phi_{\infty}(\vec{x})=\varphi(\vec{x}-\vec{e})+\varphi(\vec{x}-\vec{y})$, where $\vec{e}$ is a unit vector in the direction of anyon $B$.
 We want to estimate the time required before the field gradient generated by anyon $B$ is larger than the self-interaction of anyon $A$.
 In other words, assuming $\phi_0(\vec{x})=\varphi(\vec{x})+\varphi(\vec{x}-\vec{e})$, after what time do we have